KarimAhmed-dotcom/EcommerceApp/README.md

   - React.js

 - **React Libraries:**
-  - `react-hot-toast` – for elegant toast notifications
-  - `react-helmet` – to manage document head (like title and meta tags)
   - `react-router-dom` – for client-side routing
   - `react-loader-spinner` – to show loading indicators
-  - `react-responsive-pagination` – for paginated lists
-  - `react-detect-offline` – to detect internet connection status
   - `jwt-decode` – to decode JSON Web Tokens
   - `formik` – for building and managing forms
   - `yup` – for form validation